Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 |---- database (mydb)

-Neon supports both read-write and read-only compute endpoints.
-Read-only compute endpoints are also referred to as Read replicas.
-A branch can have a single read-write compute endpoint but supports multiple read-only compute endpoints.
+Neon supports both read-write and read replica computes.
+A branch can have a single primary read-write compute but supports multiple read replica computes.

-Tier limits define resources (vCPUs and RAM) available to a compute endpoint.
-The Neon Free Tier provides a shared vCPU and up to 1 GB of RAM per compute endpoint.
+Plan limits define resources (vCPUs and RAM) available to a compute.
+The Neon Free Plan provides a shared vCPU and up to 1 GB of RAM per compute.
 Paid plans support larger compute sizes and autoscaling.

-A compute endpoint is associated with a branch.
-To view a compute endpoint, select Branches in the Neon Console, and select a branch.
-If the branch has a compute endpoint, it is shown on the branch page.
+A compute is associated with a branch.
+To view a compute, select Branches in the Neon Console, and select a branch.
+If the branch has a compute, it is shown on the Computes tab on the branch page.

-Compute endpoint details shown on the branch page include:
+Compute details shown on the branch page include:

-• Compute size: The size of the compute endpoint.
-Users on paid plans can configure the amount of vCPU and RAM for a compute endpoint when creating or editing a compute endpoint.
+• Size: The size of the compute.
+Users on paid plans can configure the amount of vCPU and RAM for a compute when creating or editing a compute.
 Shows autoscaling minimum and maximum vCPU values if autoscaling is enabled.

 • Last active: The date and time the compute was last active.

-You can only create a read-write compute endpoint for a branch that does not have one, but a branch can have multiple read-only compute endpoints (referred to as "read replicas").
-Read replicas are a paid plan feature.
+You can only create a primary read-write compute for a branch that does not have one, but a branch can have multiple read replica computes.

 To create an endpoint: